microsoft/WhatTheHack/027-OSS-Database-Migration/Coach/Solutions/05-online-migration.md

 This creates a psql dump text file.
 We need to import it to the target - schema only.
 Create a separate database for online migration (suggeted ).
 Alternately you can drop and re-create the database wth

-* psql -h pgtarget.postgres.database.azure.com -p 5432 -U contosoapp@pgtarget  postgres
+* psql -h pgtarget.postgres.database.azure.com -p 5432 -U contosoapp@pgtarget  -d wth <dump_wth.sql

 postgres=> create database wth2